 I know why without asking.
 Grandma faithfully prayed for me for many years.
 Tears of joy come to my eyes as I hug her.
 It goes beyond words to let her know how miraculous it is to see her again.
 We tightly embrace, feeling the love of God between us.
 Words are exchanged without talking.
 It’s as if we know each other’s thoughts before we think them.
 Our communication is perfect.
 There is no misunderstanding.
 Everything is right.

-I want to stop and explore the depth of what I am experiencing, but we continue walking, floating among this stunning scenery.
+I want to stop and explore the depth of what I am experiencing, but we continue walking, almost floating among this stunning scenery.
 I marvel at the perfection; a master gardener is in charge.
 We reach a rushing creek with water as clear as crystal running over brilliant stones of gold, silver, jasper, emerald, and pearl—even more stones than I can identify.
 It’s as if a pirate’s treasure chest has poured into the stream’s bed.
 Beautiful soft music soothes my spirit as we wade along the creek.
 It is a most breathtaking scene.
 Time is irrelevant.
 I could walk here forever.

 Our path opens onto a massive beach with sand like freshly fallen snow.
 I pause to contemplate how it could be.
 The sand is warm and sneaks between my toes to nuzzle and comfort me.
 The air is soft and balmy, giving me energy and vitality.
 A light breeze feathers my face.
 I want to lie down and soak all this in, as I would in my youth on a hot day at Big Corona State Beach, where I grew up.